Learning Out Loud: A new learning culture with team-building potential

 5. Advantages of Learning Out Loud

-"I can't manage to focus on one thing", "I don't know where to start", "Too many construction sites at the same time" - voices like these were heard from the UI team in 2021 and it was no coincidence.
-The pandemic forced us into a rapid transition to 100% remote working and our employees were hit by the uncertainties of the time both at project level and in their private lives.
-Although the technical processes worked smoothly, the lack of direct dialogue with colleagues should not be underestimated.
-When working from home, you can't simply turn to the person sitting next to you if you have any questions or talk shop at the coffee machine.
-Everything required a well-planned meeting or a structured call.
+"I can't seem to focus on one thing," "I don't know where to start," "Too many things happening at once" – comments like these began surfacing in our UI team and that wasn’t a coincidence.
+The pandemic pushed us to switch to 100% remote work almost overnight, and our colleagues were dealing with uncertainty, both in ongoing projects and in their personal lives.
+Even though our technical processes ran smoothly, the loss of spontaneous, in‑person conversation mattered more than we expected.
+When you’re working from home, you can’t just turn to the person next to you with a quick question or talk shop at the coffee machine.
+Everything suddenly required a scheduled meeting or a structured call.

 The feeling of not having done your homework.

-Further training is part of everyday life in the UI team.
-Until now, we had relied on tried-and-tested learning methods such as exchanging ideas in team meetings, sparring on projects or attending online and offline conferences and workshops.
-In 2021, however, physical events were cancelled and other measures suddenly no longer worked as usual.
-What used to inspire suddenly triggered stress.
-Instead, team members felt like lone warriors at home, with everything coming at them unsorted and unfiltered with all its complexity.
-For many, this triggered the constant feeling of not having done their homework.
-The team provided feedback on the problem and we were able to react.
+Ongoing training is part of daily life in our UI team.
+Up to that point, we relied on tried‑and‑true methods: exchanging ideas in team meetings, peer sparring and critique on projects, and attending online and in‑person conferences and workshops.
+In 2021, however, in‑person events continued to be canceled, and other approaches no longer worked the way they used to.
+What once inspired us started to feel stressful.
+Instead, team members felt like they were on their own at home, with everything coming at them: unsorted, unfiltered, and in all its complexity.
+For many, this triggered a constant feeling that they hadn’t done their homework.
+The team shared feedback on the issue, and we were able to take action.

 Sounds exciting?

-We decided on a test run of 3 months for the start.
-The plan was to block a time frame of 4 hours on Fridays every week.
-During these hours, we had to focus fully on further training without any distractions.
-We used the framework not only to acquire theoretical knowledge, but also to try out and apply new things directly.
+We decided to start with a three-month test run to kick things off.
+The plan was to block a four-hour time slot every Friday.
+During those hours, we committed to focusing fully on training and development, without any distractions.
+We used this framework not only to build theoretical knowledge, but also to try out new ideas right away and apply them directly in practice.

-So that we can all pull in the same direction, we as a team defined the goals we want to achieve together in an OKR brainstorming session before the first learning session.
-We also defined the associated topics, clustered them and prioritised them.
+To make sure we were all on the same page, our team held an OKR brainstorming session before the first learning session to define the goals we wanted to achieve together.
+We also defined the related topics, clustered them, and prioritized them.
 Once we had drawn up the training roadmap, we were ready to get started.

 The sessions themselves always follow the same pattern.
-There is a short check-in at the beginning, where everyone announces which topic they are focusing on today.
-This is followed by a freely definable and independent learning phase and a check-out at the end, in which everyone tells what they have discovered, learnt or tried out.
-This structure ensures that nobody works twice and that everyone has the same level of knowledge at the end of the session.
-By reproducing the content in a fresh way, no extra time is needed for preparation and the team can immediately validate whether there are areas of application in current projects.
+There’s a short check‑in at the beginning, where everyone shares which topic they’re focusing on that day.
+This is followed by a flexible, self‑directed learning phase and, at the end, a check‑out in which everyone explains what they discovered, learned, or tried out.
+This structure ensures that nobody duplicates work and that everyone ends the session with the same level of knowledge.
+By re-articulating the content at the end while it’s still fresh, no extra preparation time is needed, and the team can immediately validate whether there are clear areas of application in current projects.

 Our learning format at a glance

-• Check-in: Each team member chooses 1 topic or 1 task.
+• Check-in: Each team member chooses one topic or one task.

-• Learning time: Everyone learns independently alone or in teams of two.
-Notes and references are stored in the wiki.
+• Learning time: Everyone learns independently or in pairs.
+Notes and references are documented in the wiki.

-• Check-out: Everyone summarises what has been worked on in the session.
-Time guideline: approx. 60 minutes for 4 participants.
+• Check-out: Everyone summarizes what they worked on during the session.
+Time guideline: about 60 minutes for four participants.

 The golden rules for our learning sessions

-• We work as a team towards a jointly defined (learning) goal.
+• We work as a team toward a jointly defined learning goal.

-Our conclusion after 3 months of learning sessions.
+Our conclusion after three months of learning sessions

-As a team, we have learnt how to work in Figma and Adobe XD and have been able to switch ongoing projects and workflows from Sketch to the programmes.
-We have developed the complex service area of design systems as a team, so that we are now able to provide customers with advice and at the same time incorporate parts, such as the optimal structure of pattern libraries, directly into projects.
-The 3-month test run was a complete success.
-In a total of 12 learning sessions, we acquired skills that would have taken us about a year using the old learning methods.
+As a team, we’ve learned how to work in Figma and Adobe XD, and we successfully migrated active projects and workflows from Sketch to those programs.
+We tackled the complex service area of design systems together, which means we can now advise clients with confidence while also building key elements – like the optimal structure of pattern libraries – directly into projects.
+The three‑month pilot was a complete success.
+Across 12 learning sessions, we developed capabilities that would have taken about a year using our old learning methods.

 OKR status after test phase 2021